v4n00/quick-send-to-gpt/README.md

 # Highlight to fast ChatGPT

-Get fast responses from ChatGPT by selecting text on any webpage and right clicking to prompt ChatGPT.
+Get multiple choice quiz responses from ChatGPT by selecting text on any webpage and right clicking to prompt ChatGPT.

 ## Requirements